 How to Showcase Online Certificates on Your Resume to Stand Out

-The Era of Micro-Learning
+The Micro-Learning Era

 The traditional education system often lags behind the rapid evolution of industry requirements, particularly in technology, data science, and digital marketing.
 Digital certificates act as "micro-credentials" that bridge the gap between academic theory and current market demands.
 They serve as objective proof that a candidate possesses up-to-date knowledge that a degree earned five years ago might not cover.